ADOGamedev/Fractals/README.md

 # **FRACTALS EXPLORER**
 #### GitHub repo: https://github.com/ADOGamedev/Fractals

-#### Description: an app made in Godot 4.6 which allows you to control EVERY aspect of some complex recursive fractals like the Mandelbrot Set, or self-contained fractals like Sierpinski's N-Flakes.
+#### Description: an app made in Godot 4.6 which allows you to control EVERY aspect of some complex recursive fractals like the Mandelbrot Set, or self-contained fractals like Sierpinski's N-Flakes, also in 3D (like Mandelbulb or Sierpinski Polyhedra)!.

 ![A screenshot of the app](screenshots/screenshot1.png)